On-Campus Mental Health and Wellness Resources

 Mental Wellness Community: Active Minds offers spaces for students to have conversations surrounding decreasing stigma and increasing mental health.
 These spaces include the Student Speaker Series, where students discuss mental health experiences, and programs with other campus organizations.

-To learn about Active Minds offerings, visit their Facebook page.
+- To learn about Active Minds offerings, visit the Active Minds Facebook page.

 Anonymous Peer Support: Project Lighthouse operates an anonymous peer support chatline.
 Georgetown students can chat with another Georgetown student through their web-browser about challenges they face and receive unconditional support in return.
 Peer Supporters can also refer students to on and off campus resources.

-The Project Lighthouse chatlines are open from 7pm to 1am every night.
-To access the website and chatline, click here.
+- The Project Lighthouse chatlines are open from 7pm to 1am every night.
+Access the Project Lighthouse website and chatline.